McLaren's Lando Norris wins sprint race at Brazilian GP to cut gap on overall leader Max Verstappen | TSN

 But Norris had to thank teammate Oscar Piastri for handing him victory at Interlagos.

-Red Bull's Verstappen finished third, although he is under investigation for a potential virtual safety car infringement.
+Red Bull's Verstappen finished third, but lost one position due to a virtual safety car infringement.

 Norris started second on the grid and, late into the 24 laps of the sprint race, Piastri gave way to him.